 In addition to Mahler's formal mathematical work, we found some very interesting private writings of his.
 In particular, much of his correspondence with Alf van der Poorten survives.
-It is evident from what we have been given that Mahler and van der Poorten had a tremendous correspondence relationship, which, as described above, focused on mutual interests in science fiction and mathematics.
+It is evident from what we have been given that Mahler and van der Poorten had a tremendous correspondence relationship, which as described a bit before, centred around mutual interests in science fiction and mathematics.
 These letters reveal more about the man.
 In a letter dated 1 March 1985, Mahler mentions his thoughts about the Riemann hypothesis and a purported proof then circulating.